 Music video for Grandaddy’s song of the same name

 Other works can be found on my previous site, Stewdio.

 Prior to Amazon, I’ve worked with renowned hybrid studios like Google’s Creative Lab and Data Arts Team, Unity Labs, and founded Moar—a technology and strategy consultancy.
-Together with my amazing colleagues—have won industry awards like the Cannes Gold Lion.
+Together with my amazing colleagues, we’ve won industry awards like the Cannes Gold Lion.
 What really makes me happy is partnering with smart friends to take on the impossible—or ridiculous.

-As a kid I taught myself to code, but in college I chose to study graphic design rather than computer science.
-I received my MFA from Yale, lived in London for a few years, then made a permanent home of Brooklyn, New York where I occasionally write small things.
+As a kid I taught myself to code, but in college I chose to study art rather than computer science.
+I received my MFA in graphic design from Yale, worked in London for a few years, then made a permanent home of Brooklyn, New York where I occasionally write small things.

-My work’s been exhibited at the Museum of Modern Art in New York, ZKM in Germany, the SFMOMA in San Francisco, and is in the permanent collection of the Fondation Cartier in Paris.
+My artwork has been exhibited at the Museum of Modern Art in New York, ZKM in Germany, the SFMOMA in San Francisco, and is in the permanent collection of the Fondation Cartier in Paris.
 I’ve also appeared in publications such as Domus, Esquire, and Creative Review.
 I’ve taught graduate courses that mix code with graphic design and I’ve been on various judging panels including the TED “Ads Worth Spreading” competition.

 I’m always excited about the future.